Sonographer Salary Per Hour 2025: Complete Pay Guide

 Experience: More years in the field lead to better salary opportunities.

-Certifications: Holding credentials such as RDCS (Registered Diagnostic Cardiac Sonographer) or RVT (Registered Vascular Technologist) can increase earnings.
+Certifications: Hold credentials such as RDCS (Registered Diagnostic Cardiac Sonographer) or RVT (Registered Vascular Technologist) can increase earnings.

 Workplace: Hospitals, outpatient clinics, and private cardiology practices may have different pay scales.